-There’s a potentially huge untapped advertising market on the Web involving personal ads that point people to the profile pages of advertisers who might want a little more attention for their personal pages.
+There’s a potentially huge untapped advertising market on the Web involving personal ads that point people to the profile pages of advertisers who might want a little more attention for their pages.

 One that could point people to personal profiles from places like Orkut or MySpace, LinkedIn, or PlentyOfFish.
-How many of those social networks would work with Google, to allow members to advertise their personal profiles in Google ads?
+How many of those social networks would work with Google, to allow members to advertise their profiles in Google ads?

 A patent application from Google was published this past week that described personal ads like this.
 Will it likely be granted as a patent?
 I’m not sure, and I don’t know if it’s a point worth discussing.